gauravCodebase/rapiddata/README.md

 **RapidData** is an open-source, real-time, low-latency, high-throughput stream processing framework.

-RapidData is a collaborative effort between Cask Data, Inc. and AT&T that combines technologies from these companies to create a disruptive new framework to handle a diverse set of real-time streaming requirements.

-Cask Data has built technology that provides scalable, reliable, and persistent high-throughput event processing with high-level Java APIs using Hadoop and HBase.
+RapidData is a project that provides scalable, reliable, and persistent high-throughput event processing with high-level Java APIs using Hadoop and HBase.

-AT&T has built a streaming engine that provides massively scalable, flexible, and in-memory low-latency stream processing with a SQL-like query Language.

-Together, they have combined to create **RapidData**.

 There are many applications that can take advantage of its features: